-A rewards card can get you vouchers or in-store points for your favourite shops as you use the card
+A rewards card can get you vouchers or in-store point, such as Tesco club card points or Sainsbury Nectar points, for your favourite shops as you use the card

-An air miles card can get you airmiles that you can put towards flights as well as access to airport lounges
+An air miles card can get you airmiles, such as British Airways Avios, that you can put towards flights as well as access to airport lounges

-A Cashback can give you cash every time you spend on the card.
+A cashback card can give you cash every time you spend on the card.